 What To Do If You Find Mold in an HVAC System

-For HVAC specialists, fall is a busy season.
-Pre-winter system cleanings are plentiful, as nobody wants poor indoor air quality – especially during winter months when windows aren’t opened to get fresh air.
+For HVAC specialists, spring is a busy season.
+Pre-summer system cleanings are plentiful, as nobody wants poor indoor air quality – especially during summer months when the air conditioning is running and likely recirculating your air around the clock.
 Many times, you’ll discover mold in drip or condensation pans, in ductwork, or around vents.

 As you know, dust and debris collect in HVAC and heating units over time.
 When those materials absorb moisture, mold can form quickly.

 If you find mold on a job, stop work immediately so that you don’t spread the mold and cross-contaminate other areas of the residence.
 Then call RTK for a mold assessment.
 Since RTK only tests and never remediates, you can be assured our results are unbiased and accurate.

 How does mold impact the homeowner?
 During summer months, condensation often occurs in HVAC units and ducts, and this can lead to mold growth.
 Then, once the heat or A/C is turned on, microscopic mold spores can easily spread and contaminate clean spaces anywhere else in the building.

 Signs of HVAC Mold:

 There is a musty smell in the dwelling.